 When an organization gets a new leader, the inevitable questions faced are: “What’s your vision?
 Where are we going?”
 And it’s quite understandable.
-But if a leader wants to guide the health system in the right direction – and make sure the right pieces are in place to enable progress while also maintaining – there is no immediate answer.
+But if a leader wants to guide the health system in the right direction – and make sure the right pieces are in place to enable progress while also keeping the trains running on time – there is no immediate answer.
 At least, not until the CIO has taken the time “get to know your people,” according to Jeffrey Sturman.

 When he assumed the role at Memorial Health last summer, his first task was to become familiarized with everyone from the internal IT team to operational leadership to vendors.
 And only then did he start to shape his vision.

 Recently, Sturman spoke with healthsystemCIO about the key objectives his team has identified, why he returned to Memorial after six years in consulting (and how he hopes to leverage that experience), and how the organization is transitioning from a reactive to a proactive strategy when it comes to data security.
 Sturman also discusses the “people side” of project management, what he would’ve done differently during his first stint with Memorial, and what it takes to grow leaders.

 - Coming back to Memorial – “I missed the day-to-day operations.”

 - Leading the selection & implementation of Epic

 - Change management: “It’s more cultural than technical.”

 - Bridging the gap between IT and operations